Anbio Biotechnology Made A Successful Presence At Medic East Africa 2023

+Anbio, a global leading provider of innovative diagnostic solutions, made a successful exhibition at Medic East Africa 2023 from September 13 to 15.
-(MENAFN- PR Newswire) FRANKFURT, Germany, Sept.
-18, 2023 /PRNewswire/ -- Anbio, a global leading provider of innovative diagnostic solutions, made a successful exhibition at Medic East Africa 2023

-from September 13th to 15th.
+FRANKFURT, HESSE, GERMANY, September 18, 2023/EINPresswire/ -- Anbio , a global leading provider of innovative diagnostic solutions, made a successful exhibition at Medic East Africa 2023 from September 13 to 15.
+This participation marked Anbio's official launch of in vitro diagnostic (IVD) products in the African market, demonstrating that the company is fully prepared to provide affordable and reliable IVD solutions to African region customers.

 During the tradeshow, Anbio presented a range of high-quality IVD solutions tailored to local needs, including the Fluorescence Immunoassay (FIA) series, Loop-Mediated Isothermal Amplification (LAMP) solution, and Lateral Flow (LFA) solution while demonstrating the operation process of our portable single channel FIA analyzer and LAMP devices.
-Continue Reading

 Anbio's handheld point-of-care AF-100S is a single-channel, portable, and rechargeable compact FIA analyzer, allowing users to operate the system in varisettings, especially in areas where laboratories aren't available.
 AF-100S features long battery life, a small size, and an easy-to-use interface, making it ideal for use anywhere, and its high sensitivity and specificity ensure that patients receive accurate results with a wide range of assays.
 Seventy-eight available assays enable the detection of varianalytes, including hormones, cancer markers, cardiac markers, drugs of abuse, inflammation, and infectidiseases.